Frequently Asked Questions

 Q. Where can I charge my cell phone or vehicle at the Fair?

-A. There will be four cell phone charging stations available in high traffic areas located inside the Fairgrounds.
-In addition, those who drive electric cars are offered prime parking spots with electric vehicle (EV) charging stations available in the Pink Lot.
+A. There will be four cell phone charging stations available at the Center of Progress, Horticulture, International and Youth Buildings.
+In addition, those who drive electric cars are offered prime parking spots with electric vehicle (EV) charging stations available in the Purple Lot along the south side of State Fair Boulevard.
 Both of these services provided by MyFleetDept.com.
 Please contact us or visit a Guest Relations location for more details.

 PLEASE NOTE – The New York State Fair does not hire for any of the food vendors or concessionaires.
 If you are interested in a job with a food vendor or concessionaire you must apply with them directly.